nerveinvader/fork_IMT/Datasets/1- KideyStone/README.md

 # 📂 Datasets – Kidney Stone Detection Project

-This folder contains the **raw and processed ultrasound images** used in the Kidney Stone Detection Challenge.
+This folder contains references and instructions for accessing the **raw and processed ultrasound images** used in the Kidney Stone Detection Challenge.

 ## 📝 Overview